 The City’s current outstanding debt is comprised of general obligation (GO) bonds, certificates of obligation (CO) debt, utility revenue bonds, sales tax, venue tax and hotel occupancy tax revenue bonds, and leases.

 General Obligation Bonds: are debt instruments issued by State and local governments as a source of funds for the acquisition and construction of major capital equipment, infrastructure, and facilities.
 They are backed by the full faith and credit of the issuer, including the power to tax its citizens.
 GO bonds must be approved by the voters and the City is required to compute at the time other taxes are levied, the rate of tax required to provide a fund to pay interest and principal at maturity.

-The City’s General Obligation bonds are rated AA+ by Standard & Poor’s and Aa1 by Moody’s.
+In October 2018, the City’s General Obligation bonds were upgraded to AAA by Standard & Poor’s and rated Aa1 by Moody’s.

 Certificates of Obligations: are generally short-term in nature.
 They are backed by taxes, fee revenues, or a combination of the two and do not require a vote by the citizens.

 Utility Revenue Bonds: are issued to fund capital projects for the water, sewer and drainage systems and related facilities.
 They are repaid with utility revenues.

 The City’s utility revenue bonds are rated AAA by Standard & Poor’s and Aa2 by Moody’s.

 Venue Tax & Hotel Occupancy Tax Revenue Bonds were issued to fund a portion of the construction of the Sports Center.
 Hotel Occupancy Tax Revenue Bonds were issued to fund the City’s portion of the construction of the convention center complex at Dell Diamond.
 Both of these revenue bonds are to be repaid from the hotel tax revenues.